-Accounting (Professional), Certificate
+Accounting (Professional), Certificate of Competency

 This program is designed for qualified college graduates interested in a career in accounting.
 The demand for qualified people in public accounting is great.
 Advancement in the field is limited only by the individual's ability and is very rapid for the highly qualified.
 This program offers students the specific education needed to sit for the Certified Public Accountant's examination.
 Those individuals without a bachelor's degree may enroll in this program; however, the bachelor's degree is required to sit for the CPA exam.